amanojas/Website/static/course syllabus/ECO_4000_Spring_2022.md

 -	The student has contacted the instructor before the exam and the instructor has agreed to organize a make-up exam (interviews or business trips do not constitute a valid excuse to have a makeup).\
 -	There is a case of documented serious illness, civic obligation, accident. \

-Solutions to assignments will be available immediately after the deadline.
-So, no deadline extension will be provided, under any circumstance.

 ## Attendance and Lateness Policies